DZ84/pelican-ceilings/content/projects/django-project.markdown

 Sortorder: 001

-Even though this site is just a mockup, it is fully functioning.
+Even though **[this site][1]** is just a mockup, it is fully functioning.
 Feel free to login and try out the commenting system for example.

 The project combines a lot of different types of technologies, many of which were new to me before I started this solo project.
 It was not always easy to get the different aspects of this full-stack project to work together.